CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 If present, the signature field specifies the signature algorithm used by the issuing certification authority to sign the Delta Certificate.
-If the signature field is absent, then the value of the signature field of the Base Certificate and Delta Certificate is equal.
+If the signature field is absent, then the DER encoding of the value of the signature field of the Base Certificate and Delta Certificate is equal.

 If present, the issuer field specifies the distinguished name of the issuing certification authority which signed the Delta Certificate.
-If the issuer field is absent, then the distinguished name of the issuing certification authority for both the Base Certificate and Delta Certificate is the same.
+If the issuer field is absent, then the DER encoding of the distinguished name of the issuing certification authority for both the Base Certificate and Delta Certificate is the same.

 If present, the validity field specifies the validity period of the Delta Certificate.
 If the validity field is absent, then the validity